Minnesota EMS Provider Recognition Program

 Required Documents:

-• Documentation or obituary acknowledging their EMS service
+- Documentation or obituary referencing EMS service or

 The highest distinction awarded by OEMS, given to EMS providers who lost their lives in the line of duty while serving the people of Minnesota.
 An EMS Star of Life designation is automatically conferred once OEMS and the Director confirm that the death occurred in the line of duty during certified EMS service.

-For individuals who are not certified EMS personnel but who have taken exceptional action to support EMS efforts, improve outcomes, or advance emergency care.
-This award includes those in related emergency service roles such as dispatchers, firefighters, and law enforcement.
+For individuals who are not actively practicing as EMS providers but who have taken exceptional action to support EMS efforts, improve outcomes, or advance emergency care.
+This includes those in related emergency service roles such as dispatchers, firefighters, and law enforcement officers.

 Required Documents: